Nave-wata/site-checker/README.md

 ## Running Spiders

 ```
-scrapy crawl <spider-name>
+./entry.py
 ```

+Note: The entry.py script is configured to run the example spider.
+If you need to run a different spider, you'll need to modify the script.

 ## Exporting Data

-To export data to a file, use the `-o` option:
+To export data to a file when using the entry.py script, you'll need to modify the script to include output options.
+Alternatively, you can still use the traditional Scrapy command with the `-o` option:

 ```
-scrapy crawl <spider-name> -o output.json
+scrapy crawl example -o output.json
 ```

 Supported formats include JSON, CSV, XML, and more.